EshoTE/Portfolio/README.md

 🌐 Personal Portfolio Website

 A responsive, modern, and fully interactive portfolio website built with React.js, designed to showcase my skills, projects, and experience as a software developer.
-This project serves as a digital representation of who I am — highlighting my technical abilities, professional journey, and creative approach to building web applications.

 ✨ Features

 🧭 Single-Page Application (SPA): Smooth navigation and routing with react-router-dom